 Albertina History and Exhibitions

 The Albertina was established in 1805.
-The beautiful building, an example of Viennese historicist architecture, has experienced changes in government, survived bombings, and endured refurbishment and modernization.
+The beautiful building, an example of Viennese historicist architecture, especially prevalent in the historical Ringstrasse, has experienced changes in government, survived bombings, and endured refurbishment and modernization.
 I spent over four hours enjoying the museum exhibitions, especially art from the Modernist, Impressionist, and Post-Impressionist periods.

 Many of the artists exhibited were new to me, including Oskar Kokoschka, Albin Egger-Lienz, and most Austrian avant-garde masters.
-Russian artists Natalia Goncharova, Karimir Malevich, and Marc Chagall were also new names.
+Russian artists included Natalia Goncharova, Karimir Malevich, Marc Chagall, and others.
 I spent most of my time viewing the Monet to Picasso and Basquiat exhibitions.
 Eclectic, expressive faces in the crowd were almost as interesting as the art!

 Monet to Picasso